 What to Wear When Visiting Hassan II Mosque

 Before you step inside, it’s good to know a few simple dress guidelines for your visit.
+The mosque dress code in Morocco follows the same principles you’d apply at any religious site: modest, covered and respectful.
 For both men and women, shoes have to be taken off at the entrance.
 As in all mosques around the world, you can’t wear your shoes in the mosque.
 There are little plastic bags to put your shoes in, which you can keep with you while touring the mosque.
 I was glad I’d worn socks as we walked across the cool marble floors, though the mosque is so well-maintained that going barefoot wouldn’t be uncomfortable either.

 Us ladies, well, we have to cover our hair.
 I don’t wear a hijab so, probably like me, you can just take one of the scarves available at the entrance for hair cover during your visit to be respectful.
 Otherwise, make sure to wear shirts that cover your shoulders and chest, and longer pants or skirts that go below the knees.